-By letters dated October 12, 2023 and December 18, 2023, BDEL was notified by the CPSC that the agency staff had concluded we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of BDEL's avalanche transceivers switching unexpectedly out of "send" mode and certain models of BDEL's avalanche transceivers not switching from "send" mode into "search" mode, that we made a material misrepresentation in a report to the CPSC, and that the agency staff intends to recommend that the CPSC impose substantial civil monetary penalties.
+By letters dated October 12, 2023 and December 18, 2023, respectively, BDEL was notified by the CPSC that the agency staff had concluded that BDEL failed to timely meet its statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of avalanche transmitters distributed by BDEL switching unexpectedly out of "send" mode and certain models of avalanche transmitters distributed by BDEL not switching from "send" mode into "search" mode, that BDEL made a material misrepresentation in a report to the CPSC, and that the agency staff intends to recommend that the CPSC impose civil monetary penalties of \$16,135,000 and \$9,000,000, respectively, for the two matters described above.

-On November 20, 2023 and February 8, 2024, respectively, we submitted a comprehensive response disputing the CPSC's findings and conclusions in the October 12, 2023 and December 18, 2023 letters, including the amount of any potential penalties.
-The CPSC may ultimately disagree with our position and the agency staff has recommended substantial civil monetary penalties which the Company intends to strongly contest and vigorously defend against.
-We cannot assure on what terms this matter will be resolved.
-Any penalties imposed by the CPSC or other regulators, could be costly to us and could damage our business and reputation as well as have a material adverse effect on the Company's liquidity, stock price, consolidated financial position, results of operations and/or cash flows.
+On November 20, 2023 and February 8, 2024, respectively, BDEL submitted a comprehensive response disputing the CPSC's findings and conclusions in the October 12, 2023 and December 18, 2023 letters, including the amount of any potential penalties.
+The CPSC ultimately disagreed with our position and the agency voted to refer the matter to the U.S. Department of Justice for further proceedings.
+The Company and BDEL intend to strongly contest and vigorously defend against any claims which may be asserted against them.